 Relativistic Kinetic Kill System (RKKS)

 RKKS (pronounced rocks) are a relativistic weapons system consisting of an unmanned launch vehicle and dense projectiles.
 Used in interstellar warfare for extreme planetary bombardment.
-Used a number of times during the Second Consolidation War, by the Geminga Orthodoxy, and during the Oracle War.
-The use of RKKS systems is outlawed in the Sephirotic Empires and many other metaempires, but still sees occasional illegal use in conflicts on occasion.
+Used a number of times during the Second Consolidation War by the Geminga Orthodoxy, in the Version War and during the Oracle War.
+Worlds that were targeted include Conver Ky and Galrecon, among many others.

 The launch vehicle has a powerful drive system and can accelerate to near light speed fairly quickly.
 Upon arrival in the target star system the launch vehicle orients itself to its target(s) and releases its payload of projectiles.
 Each projectile is little more than a dense block of mass with a minimal amat maneuvering system for terminal course corrections.
 The launch vehicle may either continue through the target star system, decelerate and be reused or be used as an additional weapon in its own right.

 Effects Upon impact each projectile releases its accumulated relativistic mass in a huge explosion.
 At 99.9% of light speed, an RKKS projectile has a gamma of 22.4, and each proton has an energy of about 21 GeV, while each electron has an energy of about 11 MeV.
 After penetrating a sectional density of about 0.7 ton/m^2, each proton or neutron in the spacecraft will have collided with a nucleus of a molecule in the air.
 This will disintegrate any atomic nucleus involved and produce a spray of hadrons and mesons.
 Since the atmosphere of an Earth-like world holds about 10 tons per square meter of surface area, no part of the projectile can be expected to reach the ground un-disintegrated.